Strategic Alignment vs. Strategic Agreement

 But don’t make the common mistake of thinking that strategic alignment means that all stakeholders must agree.
 Reaching 100% agreement on every high stake strategic issue is not only difficult, but full consensus is not very realistic across different internal and external constituents.

 The executive team does not need to agree with every decision, but each and every leader must get behind and commit to supporting the plan of action 100%.
 That means NO BACK-CHANNELING once a decision has been made.
 It also means NOT saying “Well I disagree, but I’ll do whatever you want.”
 That is not agreeing or aligning.
 That is abdicating responsibility.

-When the stakes are high, we want people to say: “Well I disagree, but I am onboard and fully support this moving forward.
+When the stakes are high, we want people to say: “Well I may disagree, but I am onboard and fully support this moving forward.
 Thank you for hearing me out”

 A Client Example

-And like any decisive CEO frustrated with her team’s inability to make strategic decisions, she made the final call on how to proceed.
+A recent executive team was debating a critical go-to-market choice related to operationalizing their new unique value proposition.
+But the leadership could not reach a satisfactory decision in one of their executive team meetings.
+Frustrated with ineffective conversation, they turned to the CEO for answers.
+Disappointed in her team’s inability to make strategic decisions, she made the final call on how to proceed and shut down the conversation without sharing the rationale behind her decision.
 And like most leadership teams caught in this situation, not everyone liked the decision; some key players on her team resented being told an answer that did not fit with their personal or professional agenda.

 What Should This Leadership Team Have Done Differently?